 #3: Fulfillment Centers

-With ecommerce sales expected to reach $370 billion by 2022, fulfillment centers will experience greater demand than ever before.
+With ecommerce sales expected to reach $370 billion by 2022, fulfillment centers will experience greater demand than ever.

-Fulfillment centers face special challenges to ensure optimal inventory management.
-Sometimes products can get warped and damaged by extreme temperatures, and goods need to be kept clean and sterile in order to maintain their quality.
+Fulfillment centers face unique challenges to ensure optimal inventory management.
+Sometimes products can get warped and damaged by extreme temperatures, and goods need to be kept clean and sterile to maintain quality.

-So dealing with a good fulfillment centers will:
+So dealing with a good fulfillment center will:

 - Expand your reach and sell items in countries all over the world.